ShykhDanilayil/Library/README.md

 ### Starting project locally with docker-compose

-You can start this with a single command `docker-compose up`.
+You can start this application with a single command `docker-compose up`.